ProdataSQL/Demos/AzFunctions/README.md

 1. An ASDL Storage Account with a container
 2. Upload sampel CSV from https://www.kaggle.com/datasets/utsh0dey/25k-movie-dataset
-3. A SQL DB or Syanpse SQL Pool with table creates as per [CreateTable.sql](Minimal/C#/CreateTable.sql)
+3. A SQL DB or Syanpse SQL Pool with table created as per [CreateTable.sql](Minimal/C#/CreateTable.sql)
 4. Azure function published from source code.
-[ExtracApp.sln](Minimal/C%23/ExtractApp.sln)
+[ExtractApp.sln](Minimal/C%23/ExtractApp.sln)
 5. Managed Identity Setup on AzFunction and ADF as per [this blog](https://prodata.ie/2022/06/16/enabling-managed-identity-authentication-on-azure-functions-in-data-factory/)
 6. Grant the Function App Identity permissions on the SqlServer. [this article](https://learn.microsoft.com/en-us/azure/azure-functions/functions-identity-access-azure-sql-with-managed-identity)

 This can be cumbersome, but good news its once off setup.

 ## Why use an Azure Function

 Theres a few scenarios where Azure Functions can be useful with data engineering, even if you are using ADF: